Oregon black exclusion laws: Timeline

 On September 21, 1849, the Oregon Territory established its second exclusion law, declaring a ban on "any negro or mulatto to enter into, or reside" in Oregon unless already established there.
 At least four black people were punished under this law, including Jacob Vanderpool, a sailor, and three others who were eventually permitted to stay.

-An 1850 census showed fewer than 50 black residents in the state of Oregon, including a mixed-race man from Pennsylvania, George Washington Bush, who was forced to move North of the Columbia River after the first exclusion Law was passed.
+An 1850 census showed fewer than 50 black residents in the state of Oregon, including a mixed-race man from Pennsylvania, George Bush, who was forced to move North of the Columbia River after the first exclusion Law was passed.
 George Washington, another unrelated free man, was the founder of Centralia, Washington.

 On April 16, 1852, Robin Holmes, a black slave of Nathaniel Ford, brought a case to the territorial Supreme Court, charging that he and his family were being held by Ford illegally.
 Holmes v.
 Ford was heard by four judges, culminating in Judge George Henry Williams' June 1853 ruling that slavery was illegal in Oregon.
 Descendants of Holmes have since stated that Ford had encouraged the lawsuit as a means to bring an end to slavery in the state.

 On November 7, 1857, Oregon's delegates to the state Constitutional Convention submitted proposals to legalize slavery and to ban black people from the state, including a ban on signing contracts or owning land.
 The slavery amendment failed, but the exclusion law passed.
 Oregon was the only state admitted to the Union with such an exclusion law.
 There are no records that this law was enforced, and the legislature voted down a proposed 1865 law that would authorize sheriffs to deport black residents in their counties.